 Stichting Normering Flexwonen

-Below you will find a summary of the most important standards:
+Below is an overview of the most important standards:

-- If the inspector finds closed bedrooms, he/she should order a re-inspection of the site.
+- If the inspector finds closed bedrooms, he should re-inspect the site.

 2. Space, daylight and heating:

 - Occupants have at least 10.0 m2 of usable living space per person.
 Occupants of a regular house and residential units have a minimum of 12.0 m2 usable floor area for living.
 This also applies to residential units when the zoning is 'residential'.
 This includes 3.5 m2 sleeping area per person.

 - All facilities (sanitary facilities, kitchen, bedroom and living room or relaxation area) should be under one roof.

 - For all types of accommodation, a bed with a mattress of at least 80*200 cm and a chair is available for each resident in the sleeping area.
 A double bed should be at least 160*200cm

 - It must be possible to heat living quarters.